 What Have I Done Lately?

-As of May 2015, I've completed my MFA in Creative Writing (with a minor in Documentary Strategies) at California's Institute of the Arts via the Critical Studies department.
+I also have an MFA in Creative Writing (with a minor in Documentary Strategies) at California's Institute of the Arts via the Critical Studies department.
 At the moment I'm quite busy right now, editing the second draft of a coming of age and mental illness related memoir, a poetry collection, a number of screenplays and several essays.

 <-An old 90s Alterna/punk/weirdo version of me.
 And yes I'm old now, but I'm quite active within many music, art, activism scenes and I even have a radio show on Kchung Los Angeles (3rd Mondays 9-10am) my show is called: "Carmelo's Cellar Door."